-Please be advised that a large percentage of H-1B cases are receiving Request for Evidence (RFE).
-Therefore, hiring Units should also be prepared to pay an additional $2000 for outside counsel's assistance in responding to an RFE.
+Please be advised that if Request for Evidence (RFE) is received, hiring Units should also be prepared to pay an additional $2000 for outside counsel's assistance in responding to an RFE.

 Any fees for any dependents, which can be paid by the foreign national beneficiary, are not included here.

 Please notify International Student Scholar Services when an H-1B status holder’s employment with the University ends prior to the ending date of the H-1B petition, regardless of which party terminated the employment.
 If the scholar leaves before the end of the H-1B petition’s validity, we are required to withdraw the LCA and terminate the H-1B petition.